Blog privacy controls who can and can’t view your blog.

 - Four private blog options – restricts who can view your blog content.

-You control the privacy on student blogs using My Class > Settings if you are using My Class.
-For comprehensive information on changing privacy on student blogs, refer to our student blog pivacy support page.
+- You control the privacy on student blogs using My Class > Settings if you are using My Class.
+For comprehensive information on changing privacy on student blogs, refer to our student blog privacy support page.

-Changing privacy in Settings > Reading is as simple as:
+You changing privacy in Settings > Reading as follows:

 1. Go to Settings > Reading